 Other areas in which the judgment is likely to have implications for future cases is the CAT’s dismissal of the arguments that: evidence on ability and incentive to foreclose should be considered in isolation (a finding that chimes with the economic reality that there is generally an overlap in the evidence required on each of these points); and that foreclosure risk would be mitigated by the risk of antitrust enforcement post transaction (with the CAT ruling that one cannot rely on ex-post policing of anticompetitive transactions because foreclosure would be difficult to observe and prove to the requisite standard in a conduct investigation).

-Simon Chisholm of CRA advised the main complainant in the case in front of the CMA.
+CRA advised the main complainant in the case in front of the CMA.